-- i.
-This recommendation requires the development of a new form or modification of the existing Statement Curing Delinquency form. - ii.
+- This recommendation requires the development of a new form or modification of the existing Statement Curing Delinquency form. - ii.
 This recommendation may involve possible changes to the existing online business filing system to accommodate filing an affidavit. - iii.
-Changes to the filing system must ensure that the filer's photo ID image is not published online. - iv.
-This recommendation may also require additional SOS employees to verify that the filer included a copy of required photo ID. - e.
+Changes to the filing system must ensure that personal identification information provided by the filer's photo ID image is not published online. - This recommendation may also require additional SOS employees to verify that the filer included a copy of required photo IDidentification data.

+e.
 Benefits:

-Commented [CH8]: Recommend specifying "individual" since a "person" includes a business entity and we need a human being to submit the affidavit....
+Commented [CH9]: Recommend specifying "individual" since a "person" includes a business entity and we need a human being to submit the affidavit